Financial-Times/origami-website/_components/initialising.md

 # {{ page.title }}

-Origami components that use JavaScript are **not** self starting, unless you use the [Build Service](https://www.ft.com/__origami/service/build/v2/).
+Origami components that use JavaScript are **not** self initialising, unless you use the [Build Service](https://www.ft.com/__origami/service/build/v2/).
 This means that when you add components to your page manually, the features that come with that component won't be available until you explicitly initialise them.

-<aside>The Build Service uses a component called <a href="https://registry.origami.ft.com/components/o-autoinit">o-autoinit</a> which will initialise the default configuration and JavaScript for every Origami component on the page.</aside>
+<aside>The Build Service uses a component called <a href="https://registry.origami.ft.com/components/o-autoinit">o-autoinit</a> which will fire custom events that Origami components listen for in order to initialise their JavaScript.</aside>

 This will give you more control over the configuration of a component, and it allows you to slot it in wherever is best suited to your needs.
 There are three ways in which we can do this, and each serves a different purpose - there isn't a 'right' method.